 The challenge with studying intermittent fasting methods and their related benefits and risks is that so many different variables are involved that it becomes difficult to offer definitive results that can be confidently extrapolated to a wider population.
 Many researchers in relevant fields agree that further research is needed to study and clarify these methods and their effects on human health.

-With that caveat in mind, while existing science doesn’t currently cover the specific Warrior Diet method, there is evidence to suggest that intermittent fasting in general may contribute to some health benefits and risks beyond weight loss.
-Furthermore, while it may not be more effective than calorie restriction, it may be easier and simpler to follow.
+With that caveat in mind, while existing science doesn’t currently cover the specific Warrior Diet method, there is evidence to suggest that intermittent fasting, in general, may contribute to some health benefits and risks beyond weight loss.
+Again though, keep in mind that the longer the fasting window, the more potential for side effects.

 Decreased inflammation